maertm/Disc-TalkBot/README.md

 After this step running the main.js will start up the bot!!

 ### Note:
--You will need to change config.json to suit
+You will need to change config.json to suit
--May need to manually create the input role for the target discord -
+May need to manually create the input role for the target discord